Minimal Gaps and Additive Energy in real-valued sequences

 This argument is standard but is included for the sake of completeness.
-In general, suppose we have a series of random variables $Z_n$ such that $\mathbbm{E} \left[ Z_n \right] > 0$ and we wish to show that almost all $Z_n$ are positive almost always.
+In general, suppose we are given a sequence of random variables $Z_n$ such that $\mathbbm{E} \left[ Z_n \right] > 0$ and we wish to show that almost always, all but finitely many $Z_n$ are positive.
 Notice that by Chebyshev's inequality we have

 and so by Borel-Cantelli it is enough that

 In our case, taking $M = N^{\beta - \varepsilon}$ and using what we know about the variance and the expectation we have

 Now taking the random variables